xinyan30425/geneweaver_api2/README.md

 Data Parsing:
 Upload gene_export_geneset.txt (in the Sampledataset folder) use the uploaddataset API endpoints to test the functions To perform Boolean Algebra analysis on the uploaded dataset using the Boolean Algebra tool:
-1. Reading the file, extracting the relevant columns (Geneweaver_id, and Unigene), and converting Unigene column into sets of geneset
+1. Reading the file, extracting the relevant columns (Geneweaver_id, and Unigene), and converting the Unigene column into sets of geneset
-Unigene is a database maintained by the National Center for Biotechnology Information for experimental research, which provided a set of non-redundant sequences of genes or expressed sequence tages(ESTs)
+Unigene is a database maintained by the National Center for Biotechnology Information for experimental research, which provides a set of non-redundant sequences of genes or expressed sequence tages(ESTs)
 The Unigene column in the dataset contains a list of identifiers, separated by the pip character "|", which would be split into individual genes to create a set.
 Each identifier in the Unigene column represents a unique cluster of gene expression or sequence data.
 Each ID corresponds to a particular set of gene expression or sequence data that is considered unique within the database.